 Raising market pigs can be a short term, low investment project for any family looking to save money on meat and to get started in raising livestock.
 With the right management, you can maximize the return on your investment, and have a high-quality product while learning a new skill.

-To learn more about swine production, keep an eye out for new articles from Penn State Extension.
 We are working diligently to improve the amount and quality of materials available to all swine producers, useful for newbies and the pros.
 Please don’t hesitate to contact your educators for specific questions in the meantime, we are happy to help!